mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `ethSoliditySource`
-This setting defines the solidity source code directory.
+This setting defines the Solidity source code directory.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethTargetDir`
-This setting defines the location in the target directory where ethereum artifacts will be placed.
+This setting defines the location in the target directory where Ethereum artifacts will be placed.
 Sample usage:
 ```tut
 1 + 1